About

 And what were our lessons?
 Ruthless profit maximizing for the shareholders at the total expense of ethical morals.

-We were taught how to lie, cheat, and steal from those less fortunate in order to gain just a tiny bit of extra profit.
 For example, one of my professors taught us the importance of nickel and diming during a negotiation.
 A different professor taught us how to short a weak foreign currency to collapse their economy while giving you a massive ROI.

-We all knew that this was plain evil.
-I distinctly remember one of my classmates saying “except for the seller, yeah…” after the first professor told us that everybody will be happier if you take as much money as you can during a large property purchase.
-And I remember thinking about how comically-James-Bond-villain-evil it was to destroy an entire nation’s economy just so you could make a couple of easy bucks.
+I distinctly remember one of my classmates saying “except for the seller, yeah…” after the first professor told us that everybody would be happier if you take as much money as possible during a large property purchase.
+And I remember thinking about how comically-James-Bond-villain-evil it is to destroy an entire nation’s economy just so you could make a couple of easy bucks.

 But knowing this was evil didn’t stop us from internalizing those lessons, and it certainly didn’t stop us from using what we learned in the corporate world post-graduation.